Fundamental Limitations in Sequential Prediction and Recursive Algorithms: $\mathcal{L}_{p}$ Bounds via an Entropic Analysis: Preliminaries

 \section{Preliminaries}

 In this paper, we consider real-valued continuous random variables and vectors, as well as discrete-time stochastic processes they compose.
-We assume that the support sets of the random variables and vectors are compact if they are bounded.
-All the random variables, random vectors, and stochastic processes are assumed to be zero-mean, for simplicity and without loss of generality.
+All random variables, random vectors, and stochastic processes are assumed to be zero-mean for simplicity and without loss of generality.
 We represent random variables and vectors using boldface letters.
-Given a stochastic process $\left\{ \mathbf{x}_{k}\right\}, \mathbf{x}_{k} \in \mathbb{R}$, we denote the sequence $\mathbf{x}_0,\ldots,\mathbf{x}_{k}$ by the random vector $\mathbf{x}_{0,\ldots,k}=\left[\mathbf{x}_0~\cdots~\mathbf{x}_{k}\right]^T$ for simplicity.
+Given a stochastic process $\left\{ \mathbf{x}_{k}\right\}, \mathbf{x}_{k} \in \mathbb{R}$, we denote the sequence $\mathbf{x}_0,\ldots,\mathbf{x}_{k}$ by the random vector $\mathbf{x}_{0,\ldots,k}=\left[\mathbf{x}_0~\cdots~\mathbf{x}_{k}\right]^T$.
 The logarithm is defined with base $2$.
 All functions are assumed to be measurable.
-A stochastic process $\left\{ \mathbf{x}_{k}\right\}, \mathbf{x}_{k} \in \mathbb{R}$ is said to be asymptotically stationary if it is stationary as $k \to \infty$, and herein stationarity means strict stationarity unless otherwise specified \cite{Pap:02}.
+A stochastic process $\left\{ \mathbf{x}_{k}\right\}$ is said to be asymptotically stationary if it is stationary as $k \to \infty$, and herein stationarity means strict stationarity unless otherwise specified \cite{Pap:02}.
 In addition, a process being asymptotically stationary implies that it is asymptotically mean stationary \cite{gray2011entropy}.

 Definitions and properties of the information-theoretic notions that will be used in this paper, including differential entropy $h\left( \mathbf{x} \right)$, conditional entropy $ h\left(\mathbf{x} \middle| \mathbf{y}\right)$, entropy rate $h_\infty \left(\mathbf{x}\right)$, and mutual information $I\left(\mathbf{x};\mathbf{y}\right)$, can be found in, e.g., \cite{Cov:06}.